-NFL Commissioner Roger Goodell, recognizing the unique experience and skills Murphy brought to the NFL as the Packers’ CEO, in 2008 appointed him to the NFL’s Management Council Executive Committee, the NFL owners’ committee whose responsibility was to serve as the bargaining team during negotiations with the NFL Players Association which resulted in a new, 10-year Collective Bargaining Agreement in 2011.
-The position has allowed Murphy to increase his involvement and contributions at the league level, ensuring the organization has a voice in NFL matters.
+NFL commissioner Roger Goodell, recognizing the unique experience and skills Murphy brought to the NFL as the Packers' CEO, in 2008 appointed him to the NFL's Management Council Executive Committee, the NFL owners' committee whose responsibility was to serve as the bargaining team during negotiations with the NFL Players Association which resulted in a 10-year Collective Bargaining Agreement in 2011, and a new CBA in 2020 that extends through the 2030 season.
+The position has afforded Murphy the opportunity to regularly contribute at the league level, ensuring the organization has a voice in NFL matters.

 "Mark's rare blend of experiences makes him integral to the future of the Packers and the NFL," said Goodell when appointing Murphy.
 "His accomplishments as an NFL player, his work with the NFLPA, and now his leadership of the Packers, provide a unique perspective to the league and also to the players.
 He's very effective in discussions with NFLPA executives.
 Mark is a bright and thoughtful individual who understands what needs to get done to create a system that benefits all sides for years to come.
 He is very reasonable and wants what's best for fans, the game and players, as we all do."